visionegg/visionegg/docs/Documentation.rst

 Frequently Asked Questions
 ==========================

-See the FAQ_.
+See :ref:`docs-faq`.

 Tutorial
 ========

-We have a Tutorial_ available.
+See :ref:`docs-tutorial`.

-Also, the demo programs demonstrate most of the Vision Egg features in a more immediate way!
+Also, the demo programs demonstrate most of the Vision Egg features in a more immediate way.

 Mailing List
 ============